 In Amanpour's 2009 special, Generation Islam, (an investigation of the battle between extremists and moderates for the "hearts and minds" of young Muslims, especially in Afghanistan and Gaza), she included among the bad guys Jews of Israel for allegedly oppressing the Palestinians in Gaza, while ignoring the Islamists who rule Gaza, teach hatred of Christians and Jews, and use Gaza as a base to attack Israeli civilians with suicide bombers and thousands of rockets.
 She failed to offer a single mention of the hate indoctrination by Hamas.

 , hosted by Amanpour, was a 2007 three-part series

 that examined the growing role of religious fundamentalism in today's world.
-In the first part, Amanpour falsely equated Jewish (and Christian) religious fervency with Muslims endorsing "martyrdom," or suicide-killing.
+In the first part, Amanpour falsely equated Jewish (and Christian) religious fervency with Muslim radicals endorsing "martyrdom," or suicide-killing.
 The series emphasized the alleged sins of the Jews and slurred

 It is a disservice to viewers for the network to provide a lead role in international reporting on Israel to Amanpour, an advocacy journalist, who demonstrates a consistent bias against the Jewish state, and has treaded softly on Islamism.
 Amanpour's bias prevents her from presenting the full spectrum of viewpoints and factual context necessary to understanding the situation in the West Bank and Gaza.

 CNN remains derelict in failing to provide factual accuracy and necessary oversight.
 It demonstrates an undeserved deference toward their presumed media star who advocates under the guise of reporting.